 - The significance of a mission group for its members;

 - How to join an existing group; and

 - How we nurture the birth of new groups.

-This document provides a framework for those involved in preparation for Sunday worship at Seekers Church.
-"Guidelines for Selecting Music", "Guidelines for Preaching" and "Guidelines for Liturgists" were prepared by Celebration Circle; "The Children's Word" was prepared by the Journeying with Children mission group.
+This document provides a framework for those involved in preparing for Sunday worship at Seekers Church.
+“Guidelines for Selecting Music,” “Guidelines for Preaching,” and “Guidelines for Liturgists” were prepared by Celebration Circle; “The Children’s Word” was prepared by the Journeying with Children mission group.
 All are based in the experience of the community, and are offered with love and with the understanding that sometimes the Spirit of God moves us to ignore all rules and guidelines.

-The School of Christian Living (SCL) uses a relational model, which assumes that each participant brings some form of wisdom from his or her life experiences in connection with the subject to the class, and that each person will make discoveries about the subject.
-This document explains the model and serves as a guideline for teachers at the SCL.
+The School for Christian Growth (formerly called the School of Christian Living) uses a relational model, which assumes that each participant brings some form of wisdom from his or her life experiences in connection with the subject to the class, and that each person will make discoveries about the subject.
+This document explains the model and serves as a guideline for teachers at the SCG.